 The women of Zinacantan wear pink and purple flower embroidered clothing and the men wear pink tunics with a ribboned palm hat.
-The colors are changed for both men and women every 6 years.
+The colours are changed for both men and women every 6 years.

 They have strong ethics, education for their children is extremely important to them and they strive to protect their environment through protective forestation methods.

 Which Tour Company Did We Use for our visit to Chamula and Zinacantan: